-Lurish men wear a loose black cotton trouser named Tonban Debit.
+Lurish men wear loose black cotton trousers named Tonban Debit.
 The formal costume of the lur men is Chogha.
-Chogha is an open front overall which is woven by the goat wool and has black horizontal stripes.
+Chogha is an open front overall which is woven by goat wool and has black horizontal stripes.

 In the provinces of Golestan and North Khorasan, the Turkmen tribes are inhabited.
 They are the descendants of the Central Asian Turks, who retained their ethnic identity during the Mongol invasion.
 According to Turkmens' stories, Aghooz Khan was the head of Turkmens, and he is regarded to be the same as Adam in their myths.